gerdreiss/typicode-graph/README.md

-# Typicode JSONPlaceholder API Client
+# Expose Typicode JSONPlaceholder API via GraphQL

 This is an experimental project to explore [GraphQL](https://graphql.org/) and [Scala.js](https://www.scala-js.org/) using